About Jacob Molyneux, senior editor/blog editor

 It’s been pointed out lately that mindfulness has become a tool with many uses, some more in keeping with its role in various spiritual traditions than others.
 Such traditions seem to use meditation practices in order to cultivate compassionate awareness of the varieties of suffering arising from the impermanence of everything from pleasant and unpleasant feelings and the weather to the lives of our loved ones.

 This month’s Reflections essay in AJN is by a mindful movement teacher at an eating disorder treatment center.
 Eating disorders can involve mental and physical suffering that’s unrelenting and self-sustaining.
 Many clinicians and therapists find patients with eating disorders very challenging to work with.
-The essay, called “Distress Tolerance,” tells the story of an encounter […]
+The essay, called “Distress Tolerance,” tells the story of an encounter in which […]

 Recent End-of-Life Care Links of Note, by Nurses and Others